Way Of Way 40

 Organized religions are identity groups typically defined by institutionalized characteristics: belief systems, sacred texts, rituals, moral codes, communal practices, symbols and anecdotes.

-As each organized religious group perceives itself different from other groups, religious identity groups (as well as secular identity groups) are inherently dualistic
+As each group perceives itself different from other groups, every religion is inherently dualistic

 Pantheism dispels with duality.